Best Cave Diving Destinations - Bluewater Dive Travel

 Required Skill Level: Divers of all abilities will find suitable sites.

-Beneath the rolling countryside of northwest Florida, a vast collection of subterranean tunnels and caves offers access to the US's most extensive cave diving network.
-Including the famous systems of Wakulla Springs and Indian Springs (now known as Sherlock Springs), the flooded passages of systems such as the Woodville Karst Plain were the exploration ground of various cave diving pioneers including Sheck Exley and William Hogarth Main, and many of their diving methods are now widely accepted as standard practice the world over by today's cave divers.
-The Woodville Karst Plain extends for 450 square miles (1,200 square kms), however, its complexity and challenging dive conditions mean it is only accessible to the few experienced cave divers of the Woodville Karst Plains Project.
+The flooded passages of systems such as the Woodville Karst Plain, including the famous systems of Wakulla Springs and Indian Springs (now known as Sherlock Springs), were the exploration ground of various cave diving pioneers, including Sheck Exley and William Hogarth Main.
+Many of their diving methods are now widely accepted as standard practice the world over by today's cave divers.
+The Woodville Karst Plain extends for 450 square miles (1,200 square km); however, its complexity and challenging dive conditions mean it is only accessible to the few experienced cave divers of the Woodville Karst Plains Project.

 Woodville Karst Plain Woodville Karst Plain